coly-technologies/coly-technologies.github.io/coly-api.md

 }
 ```

----

-##### Archived Record Restrictions:
+##### Archived Record Restrictions

-In-case of archived records, you could only operate restore or disable.
+In case of archived records, you could only operate, restore or disable them:

 ```json
 {